Skip to Content

 Sausage Balls in Air Fryer

-It’s very easy to cook Sausage Balls from frozen in the Air Fryer.
+Sausage Balls can be effortlessly cooked from frozen in the Air Fryer.

-The Air Fryer Accessory Pack has a round baking pan that is perfect for cooking the Sausage Balls, but they can be cooked directly in the Air Fryer basket just as easily.
+Although the Air Fryer Accessory Pack comes with a round baking pan that works wonders for cooking the Sausage Balls, they can be cooked directly in the Air Fryer basket with equal ease.

-Either fresh or frozen, these Sausage Balls cook at 320 degrees F for about 10 minutes total.
+Regardless of whether they are fresh or frozen, these Sausage Balls should be cooked in a single layer at a temperature of 320 degrees F for approximately 10 minutes in total.

-Set the timer for 5 minutes then turn the Sausage Balls over and cook another 5 minutes.
+Simply set the timer for 5 minutes, then use tongs to flip over the Sausage Balls and cook for an additional 5 minutes.

 Save this Air Fryer Sausage Balls recipe to your favorite Breakfast board or your Snack Recipes board.